aplteam/Tester2/README.md

 With `RunGUI` you can achieve the same as with `Run` but it is a Windows-only feature.
 It might be easier to start with `RunGUI` but you might switch to `Run` later, if only because it is significantly faster.

 However, there are situations when `RunGUI` is indispensable: `Tester2`'s own test cases are almost impossible to follow without it, for example.
-It's also very useful in order to demonstrate the features of the `Tester2` class.
+It's also useful in order to demonstrate the features of the `Tester2` class.

 `RunGUI` requires only a right argument; if this is empty _all_ test cases will be executed.
 You can specify numbers or one or more group names or mix a single group name with numbers.

+Notes:

-Note that the GUI can be closed programmatically by calling the niladic instance method `CloseGUI`.
+* The GUI can be closed programmatically by calling the niladic instance method `CloseGUI`.
+* You can create a parameter space by calling `CreateParms`, make amendments and pass the parameter space as the optional left argument to `RunGUI`.
+However, since you can make those amendmends in the GUI itself this is useful only to specify defaults for the GUI.

 #### `RunThese`